Enriched functional limit theorems for dynamical systems: General complete convergence of multidimensional cluster point processes

-\begin{corollary} Let $\X_0, \X_1, \ldots$ be a stationary $\R^d$-valued jointly regularly varying sequence, with tail index $\alpha>0$, satisfying conditions $\D_{q_n}$ and $\D'_{q_n}$.
-Then the piling process given in Definition~\ref{def:piling-process} is well defined and the point process
+\begin{corollary} Let $\X_0, \X_1, \ldots$ be a stationary $\R^d$-valued jointly regularly varying sequence, with tail index $\alpha>0$, satisfying conditions $\D_{q_n}$ and $\D'_{q_n}$ and for which the transformed anchored tail process given in Definition~\ref{def:piling-process} is well defined.
+Then the point process

 converges weakly in $\mathcal N_{\R_0^+\times\tilde l_0\setminus\{\mathbf 0\}}^\#$ to the Poisson point process $N'$ given by

 where $(T_i)_{i\in\N}$, $(U_i)_{i\in\N}$ and $(\tilde{\mathbf Q}_i)_{i\in\N}$ are as in \eqref{eq:limit-process}. \end{corollary} This corollary of Theorem~\ref{thm:complete-convergence} follows from a direct application of the CMT for the map $\Xi^{\#}:\mathcal N_{\R_0^+\times\tilde l_\infty\setminus\{\tilde \infty\}}^\#\to\mathcal N_{\R_0^+\times\tilde l_0\setminus\{\mathbf 0\}}^\#$ defined by